Security Basics: 101

 Security Update Installed.
 A new security update was installed on your Mac.
 Close.

-Make sure the following options are selected in the System Preferences for the App Store:
+Make sure the following options are selected in the Settings > General > Software Update:

 For manually updating your Mac software, follow these instructions: